ilumin/ilumin.github.io/_posts/2024-06-12-switch-gitsubmodule-from-https-to-ssh.md

 # clone submodule into common/
 ```

-No more username and password 🤣
+Now Git submodule will clone with your current access or in my case clone without asking for username and password.